Skip to main content

 Solution

-1. Make a note of the partition that seems to be stuck.
-From the screen shot it is "/dev/sda".
+1. Make a note of the partition that appears stuck.
+In the screenshot it is "/dev/sda".
 Your drive may have a different name.

-2. Once you know the drive name, go ahead and turn off the machine that is stuck capturing the image.
+2. After you know the drive name, turn off the machine that is stuck capturing or deploying the image.

 3. Connect to your IVS and run the below command.